Brunorwell/SecondRepository/README.md

 # SecondRepository
-This repository is intend to practice GIT commands
+This repository is intended to practice GIT commands